nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.system' is now 1..1
 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.code' is now 1..1
 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.display' is now 1..1
-- **Extension-coding-sctdescid** - FHIR profiles which reference this extension have been corrected to reference [Extension-coding-sctdescid](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-coding-sctdescid) published by HL7.
+- **Extension-coding-sctdescid** - FHIR profiles which reference this extension have been corrected to reference the extension published by HL7 [Extension-coding-sctdescid](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-coding-sctdescid)

-All example instances, and the **DCH-DSTU2-STU3-Map** provided in the [About](support_about.html) section have been updated to reflect these changes.

 ## Beta 1.0.1 ##
 This implementation guidance has been updated to: